ryantrainor/ryantrainor.github.io/_pages/chente.md

 as [Mi Gente Latina](https://www.fandm.edu/campus-life/clubs/mi-gente-latina), [IMPACT](https://www.fandm.edu/campus-life/clubs/i-m-p-a-c-t), and [SAGA](https://www.fandm.edu/campus-life/clubs/lgbta).
 He worked as a researcher with F&M's Global Barometer of
 Gay Rights, and he was known throughout campus for his award-winning dancing and choreography as well as his activitism for justice.
 Tragically, Chente was killed in a car accident less than a year after his graduation.
 He is missed by his family in
-LA, by his partner Joshua, and by many others in both Pennsylvania and California.
+LA, by his boyfriend and partner Joshua, and by many others in both Pennsylvania and California.

 <!-- &nbsp; -->